taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [JMMLU](https://github.com/nlp-waseda/JMMLU) - Japanese Massive Multitask Language Understanding Benchmark
  * [hurigana-speech-corpus-aozora](https://github.com/ndl-lab/hurigana-speech-corpus-aozora) - Dataset of audio corpus with furigana annotations from Aozora Bunko
  * [jqara](https://github.com/hotchpotch/jqara) - JQaRA: Japanese Question Answering with Retrieval Augmentation - 検索拡張(RAG)評価のための日本語Q&Aデータセット
+ * [jemhopqa](https://github.com/aiishii/jemhopqa) - JEMHopQA (Japanese Explainable Multi-hop Question Answering) is a Japanese multi-hop QA dataset that can evaluate internal reasoning.
+ * [jacred](https://github.com/youmima/jacred) - Repository for Japanese Document-level Relation Extraction Dataset (plan to be released in March).
+ * [jades](https://github.com/naist-nlp/jades) - JADES is a dataset for text simplification in Japanese, described in 'JADES: New Text Simplification Dataset in Japanese Targeted at Non-Native Speakers' (the paper will be available soon).
+ * [do-not-answer-ja](https://github.com/kunishou/do-not-answer-ja) - A safety evaluation dataset "Do-Not-Answer" released by the University of Melbourne in August 2023 has been automatically translated into Japanese for use in the evaluation of Japanese LLM, and further modified to take into account Japanese culture.
+ * [oasst1-89k-ja](https://github.com/kunishou/oasst1-89k-ja) - This is a dataset that translates OpenAssistant's open source data OASST1 into Japanese.

 |Name|downloads/week|total downloads|stars|